AgbajeAyomipo/DetectionModelVersus/README.md

 Agbaje Ayomipo
 Data Scientist | Computer Vision Enthusiast

-Weekly insights and breakdowns are shared on LinkedIn.
+Weekly insights and breakdowns are shared on LinkedIn(